 The English-language forms can be used for standard details.
 Free-form texts such the description of activities et cetera must always be stated in Dutch or in English with a translation.

-Please note: Only foreign legal entities can register in the Commercial Register.
+Please note: foreign companies can only register in the Commercial Register if they are legal entities.
 If you wish to open a Dutch branch of, for instance, your foreign sole proprietorship, you will need to set up a new business.

 The documents you must submit in either Dutch, English, German or French are: